brcsomnath/adversarial-scrubber/README.md

 ## Preparing the data

 The dialogue datasets from the paper [Multi-dimensional gender bias classification](https://arxiv.org/pdf/2005.00614.pdf).
-We use the huggingface library to retrieve the datasets and use the same split.
+We use the huggingface library (code present in src/prepare_data.py) to retrieve the datasets and use the same split.

 DIAL and PAN16 datasets were generated using this open-source [project](https://github.com/yanaiela/demog-text-removal).